Triamec/NcTriaLink/README.md

 This TwinCAT 3 application example helps you getting started to use a *Triamec* drive with *Tria-Link* fieldbus.
 > [!NOTE]
-> Example tested with following libraries:
+> Example tested with TwinCAT *v3.1.4024.50* and following libraries:

 ![Library](./doc/Library.png)